 Then for the DYEING:

-We have a vast archive of yarn colour recipes and our experienced staff are expert at maintaining good consistency of colours and can also match colours and create new recipes.
+We have a vast archive of yarn colour recipes and our experienced staff are adept at maintaining a strong consistency of colours; they can also match colours and create new recipes.

 - They dye colours are applied in water